RanjanPriya12/Nextjs-Practice/README.md

 * Link (Component) next/link
 * useRouter (Hook) next/navigation

 * The Next.js router uses server-centric routing with client-side navigation.
 It supports instant loading states and concurrent rendering.
+* You can use usePathname() to determine if a link is active.